-With email automation tools, a workflow can be triggered, sending different email content based upon someone’s actions.
+With email automation tools, a workflow can be triggered, sending different email content based on someone’s actions.
 You can start or continue conversations without lifting a finger.
-For instance, you can automatically send personalized thank you emails after receiving a gift.
+For instance, you can automatically send personalized thank-you emails after receiving a gift.
 You can create templates and use tags to personalize your communications.

 Pull reports easily

 To manage the overall health of your nonprofit, you need effective tools to track impact and see which program areas are resonating with donors.
 When done manually, reporting can be time-consuming and stressful.
 On top of that, miscalculated data can keep your organization from success.

 CRM reporting tools give you insight into what has been done, what remains to be done, and what needs to be changed, in seconds.
 This helps you see information like:

 - Where should you focus your fundraising efforts?

 - Where are you wasting time and money?

 Some systems even integrate features to tell you who are your top donors.
 For instance, Keela’s Donor Score categorizes donors based on past giving history.
 When you spot the group of individuals who has the highest potential to give again, you can focus your time on planning the best way to cultivate these relationships.

 4. Get the support you need